M1guelJesus/online-tabletop/api/README.md

-# Online Tabletop Simulator Frontend
+# Online Tabletop Simulator Backend

-The frontend for a simple online tabletop simulator using websockets
+The backend for a simple online tabletop simulator using websockets

 ## Description